Macedon

 Population growth drivers in Macedon are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Macedon's population was approximately 3,647 as of August 2025.
-This figure represents an increase of 124 people from the 2021 Census total of 3,523.
-The change is inferred from ABS data, with an estimated resident population of 3,645 in June 2024 and nine additional validated addresses since the Census date.
-This results in a population density of 50 persons per square kilometer.
-Natural growth accounted for approximately 57.1% of overall population gains during recent periods.
+Macedon's population, as per AreaSearch's analysis, was around 3,647 by Nov 2025.
+This figure represents an increase of 124 people from the 2021 Census total of 3,523, indicating a 3.5% growth.
+The change is inferred from ABS' estimated resident population of 3,645 in June 2024 and nine new validated addresses since the Census date.
+This results in a population density ratio of 50 persons per square kilometer.
+Natural growth contributed approximately 57.1% to overall population gains recently.

 Frequently Asked Questions - Population